Louisiana Gun Laws

 Enter Your Zip Code to Connect with a Lawyer Serving Your Area

-In Louisiana, adults may purchase and openly carry firearms without a permit.
+In Louisiana, you may purchase and openly carry firearms without a permit, as long as you are over the age of 17 and not prohibited by state or federal law to possess a gun.
 However, you must obtain a concealed handgun permit to carry a concealed gun on (or near) your body.
-Until August 1, 2013, all Louisiana gun owners were required to register their guns with the state, but the registration law has since been repealed, and Louisiana law now allows people who qualify for concealed weapons licenses to obtain lifetime concealed handgun permits.
+Until August 1, 2013, all Louisiana gun owners were required to register their guns with the state, but the registration law has since been repealed, and Louisiana law now allows people who qualify for concealed weapons licenses to obtain lifetime concealed handgun permits at a cost of $500 if they so desire.
 (La.
 Rev. Stat. §§ 40:1379.1, 40:1379.3.)
+Permits that must be renewed every five years are still available.
 For more information on Louisiana’s gun regulations, see Open and Concealed Gun Carrying Laws in Louisiana and Weapons Charges in Louisiana.

 How to Obtain a Concealed Handgun Permit in Louisiana